 Although the client-render server-data server mode is supported, we almost never recommend using it.
-The original intention of this mode is to take advantage of heterogeneous environments where one might have a large, powerful computational platform and a second smaller parallel machine with graphics hardware in it.
+The original intent of this mode was to take advantage of heterogeneous environments where one might have a large, powerful computational platform and a second smaller parallel machine with graphics hardware in it.
 However, in practice we find any benefit is almost always outstripped by the time it takes to move geometry from the data server to the render server.
 If the computational platform is much bigger than the graphics cluster, then use software rendering on the large computational platform.
 If the two platforms are about the same size just perform all the computation on the graphics cluster.

-3.2 Setting up a ParaView Server
+4.4 Accessing a Parallel ParaView Server